THE HISTORY OF CHALLENGE ASPEN

 Challenge Aspen is an organic outgrowth of the individually conceived dreams of co-founders, Houston Cowan and Amanda Boxtel.
 Houston Cowan became interested in teaching blind people to ski in 1991 and was first introduced to the field through BOLD (Blind Outdoor Leisure Development) as a volunteer guide and instructor and later with Ed Lucks, who was a pioneer in developing adaptive teaching techniques and equipment.
 In 1994, Houston became a full-time Aspen resident, focused on the pursuit of his dream to make working with the disabled his life’s work.

 Amanda Boxtel’s love of art and teaching children brought her to Aspen in 1988.
-While skiing on Snowmass Mountain in 1993 she took a tragic fall resulting in a broken back and leaving her paralyzed from the waist down.
+While skiing on Snowmass Mountain on February 27, 1992 she took a tragic fall resulting in a broken back and leaving her paralyzed from the waist down.
 Amanda was forced to experience first hand, the personal courage required to regain her life and the activities seemingly lost to her after the fall.
 Throughout her road to recovery, she maintained a deep desire to continue to teach and work with children.
 Personal experience with disability gave Amanda a genuine understanding of the importance of creating greater access to the many recreational and creative opportunities in the Rocky Mountains for the disabled community.
 At the urging of mutual friends, Houston and Amanda met in 1994 to explore their shared vision, and Challenge Aspen was born.

 Following a year of organization and the establishment of a close working relationship with Aspen Skiing Company and local outfitters, Challenge Aspen was formally established in 1995.
 Since 1995, Challenge Aspen has continued to listen to participants and has responded in kind with services and year-round offerings, providing access for all to a wide variety of seasonal sports, recreational and cultural activities for adults and children.
 Thanks to Challenge Aspen and an intensely dedicated volunteer staff and board of directors, those with physical and mental challenges now have access to recreational sports like downhill and cross-country skiing, whitewater rafting, horseback riding, swimming, gymnastics, hiking and fishing.